rocketcode-dev/content/content/draft/every-tech-document/every-tech-document.md

 * Biblical references - just... don't, and
 * Pop culture - I could make a whole career on _Ghostbusters_ and Monty Python references, but nobody too young or too far away will understand it.

 In fact, there really aren't any universal metaphores out there.
 This is not to say "don't use metaphors".
 Metaphors are inescapable in our industry.
-Instead, think of metaphores as an expensive, so make them count.
+Instead, think of metaphores as an expensive power-up, so make them count.
 Metaphores that aren't worth explaining aren't worth using.

 ### When a metaphor is worth using

-For a metaphor to be worth it, it needs to have either a low cost or a high value.
+For a metaphor to be worth using, it needs to have either a low cost or a high value.

 A low-cost metaphor is one that is already well-known by your audience or that's fun and mostly meaningless